scarletti-ben/markdown-blog/_posts/2025-05-12-markdown-links.md

 # Jekyll Links
 The syntax for linking to another post involves omitting the extension for the filename, as it will not be a `markdown` file when the site is generated, you also omit the date.

+The links below don't seem to form working links on the built site
 - [Node](/node)
 - [Node](../node)
 - [Node](./node)